ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 95. REMOVED Dawnstar's Grimoire.
 96. Fixed a typo in PF2e spells in Mimic Undead.
 97. Updated/nerfed (slightly) the Fireworks Blast spell.
 Instead of applying blindness for 2 turns, it applies color spray for 1.
+98. REMOVED Various Dialogue Fixes.
+99. Consolidated a new optional mod section.
+The mods listed below are now optional.
+They are no longer considered part of the "core" experience, but generally are mods I play with and enjoy:
+     * NEW Optional Category: Monster-Collector-Mode-Mods
+     * Ed the Hyena
+     * Justice for Nessa
+     * Tusk Evolved
+     * Owlbear Cub Evolved
+     * Bernard Evolved
+     * Shovel Evolved (new-ish)
+     * Us Evolved (new-ish)
+100. tbd

 ## Listonomicon v8.0.1 Spells 2.0 Edition